Last Updated on

 - During the event.

 - Live videos – Maintain the buzz with live feeds of events happening throughout the day.
 This is particularly important in events where there are multiple presentations/demonstrations taking place over several days.
-They can be broadcast through your event app and your website and these videos are a selling point for attracting more exhibitors to your event.
+They can be broadcast through your event app and your website and these videos are a selling point for attracting more exhibitors.
 You will require a number of event videographers for this content, speak to us about your key objectives

-- Intro/Outro videos for the presentations – to set the mood and offer closure to each presentation.
+- Intro/Outro videos for the presentations – to set the mood and offer closure to each presentation scheduled throughout the event.

 - After the event.